lvh/icecap/doc/intro.md

 # Reliability considerations

-In order to maximize flexibility and reliability, icecap actively avoids demanding a lot from its backend: it only desires simple key-value storage, where both are opaque binary blobs.
+In order to maximize flexibility and reliability, icecap actively avoids demanding a lot from its storage back-end: it only desires simple key-value storage, where both keys and values are opaque binary blobs.

 ## Read consistencies in distributed databases